bradlug/bradlug.github.io/meetings/index.markdown

 If you would like to come along and meet some of us before the meeting or if you are new to the group, do drop us an email  and usually someone will be more than happy to meet and introduce you to the others as and when they appear.

 **Meetings**
-Our Meetings are held in the Mable Booth Room of Bradford Community and Voluntary Service (CVS).
+Our Meetings are held in the Mabel Booth Room of Bradford Community and Voluntary Service (CVS).
 The room is equipped with a projector which takes VGA and HDMI inputs.

 **Location**